-- Metrorail and Rockville Pike create a barrier between the Plan Area and the communities to the west, creating accessibility constraints. - The Metro site has topographical constraints, limiting vehicular and bike connections along Tuckerman Lane. - A large part of the Metro site will continue to house WMATA parking, Kiss-and-Ride and Bus operations, reducing the size of buildable land to create a walkable, connected community with appropriate densities, open spaces and buildings compatible with the adjacent developments. - Surrounding neighborhoods have limited framework of streets, making access to the Metro site difficult and limiting the potential for a walkable grid of blocks.
+- Metrorail and Rockville Pike act as a barrier, creating accessibility constraints. - The Metro site has topographical constraints, limiting vehicular and bike connections along Tuckerman Lane. - A large part of the Metro site will continue to house WMATA parking, Kiss-and-Ride and Bus operations, reducing the size of buildable land to create a walkable, connected community with appropriate densities, open spaces and buildings compatible with the adjacent developments. - Surrounding neighborhoods have limited framework of streets, making access to the Metro site difficult and limiting the potential for a walkable grid of blocks.